Deslocado: Festival da Canção 2025

 Festival da Canção 2025 was the national final format organised by Rádio e Televisão de Portugal (RTP) to select the Portuguese representative for the Eurovision Song Contest 2025.
-For 2025, the competition saw 20 entries competing across two semi-finals, held between 22 February and 1 March 2025, and a final on 8 March 2025.
+The competition saw 20 entries competing across two semi-finals, held between 22 February and 1 March 2025, and a final on 8 March 2025.
 Each semi-final featured 10 competing entries from which six advanced from each show to complete the 12-song lineup in the final.
-Results during the semi-finals were determined by the votes from a jury panel and public televoting; the first five qualifiers were based on the 50/50 combination of jury and public voting, while the sixth qualifier was determined by a second round of public televoting from the remaining entries.
+Results during the semi-finals were determined by votes from a jury panel and public televoting; the first five qualifiers were based on the 50/50 combination of jury and public voting, while the sixth qualifier was determined by a second round of public televoting from the remaining entries.
 Results during the final were determined by the 50/50 combination of votes from seven regional juries and public televoting.
 Both the public televote and the juries assigned points from 1–8, 10, and 12 based on the ranking developed by both streams of voting.

 Napa was officially announced to compete in Festival da Canção 2025 on 23 January 2025.
-"Deslocado" was drawn to compete in the second semi-final, and was later announced as one of the six qualifiers, winning the semi-final with 20 points.
+"Deslocado" was drawn to perform eighth in the second semi-final, and was later announced as one of the six qualifiers, winning the semi-final with 20 points.
 The song performed seventh at the final on 8 March 2025, winning the final with 17 points, scoring the 7 points from the expert jury and 10 points from the public televote.

 At Eurovision

 The Eurovision Song Contest 2025 took place at St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals held on the respective dates of 13 and 15 May and the final on 17 May 2025.
 During the allocation draw held on 28 January 2025, Portugal was drawn to compete in the first semi-final, performing in the first half of the show.
-Napa was later drawn to perform 7th, after 's KAJ and before 's Kyle Alessandro.
+Napa was later drawn to perform seventh, after 's KAJ and before 's Kyle Alessandro.

-For its Eurovision performance, regarding their attire, the band collaborated with designer Constança Entrudo, also from Madeira, to create bespoke outfits that visually express the group's insular identity and the central themes of the song.
+For its Eurovision performance, the band collaborated with designer Constança Entrudo, also from Madeira, to create bespoke outfits that visually express the group's insular identity and the central themes of the song.
 Entrudo drew inspiration from Madeira’s cultural and natural heritage, integrating elements such as Bordado Madeira and references to the work of Lourdes Castro.
 The costumes featured handcrafted details, including floral motifs painted in Entrudo's Lisbon studio and embroidered in Madeira by local artisans in partnership with the embroidery company Bordal.
 These floral designs appeared in contrasting "positive" and "negative" forms across each outfit of the band members, emphasizing the song's themes of displacement and duality.
-There were asymmetrical cuts, translucent fabrics, and layered elements on the outfits which contributed to a sense of fragmentation and movement, aiming to visually capture the feeling of being "displaced".
+There were asymmetrical cuts, translucent fabrics, and layered elements on the outfits, which described by Entrudo as exploring displaced silhouettes "as if they had been removed from their original context, in a constant interplay of presence and absence".